Andrettin/Wyrmsun/readme.txt

 - Added a new icon for chests (icon graphics by Vladislav "iDreamRunner").

 * Upgrades
-- The Dvalic Runewriting's description now correctly shows its effect in the tech tree.
+- The Dvalic Runewriting's description now correctly shows its effects in the tech tree screen.

 -----------------------------------------------------------------------
 - 1.8.1